 A complete list is available in their FAQ section.
 Most of those brokers, however, are for futures trading.
 Have you noticed the Paper Trading option?
 Before you can test if you have the psychological strength to trade with real money, paper trading may reveal if you have an expectancy of profit with your strategy.

 Isn’t that the ultimate goal of buying and selling securities?
 Being profitable with fake money will not necessarily translate into being profitable once you start trading for real.
 Not having a strategy that works in your favor most of the time can only put you at a significant risk of losing money.
+Check out a list of the top trading companies.
+Also, here's a list of the top free trading brokers.

 By the way, have you noticed that the charts you see on Investing.com are provided by TradingView?
 That alone says a lot about the power of the their platform.
 It's definitely an asset if your account size is decent and you want to trade different markets.